Bundeswehr Museum of German Defense Technology: Association of Friends and Sponsors of the Wehrtechnische Studiensammlung

 The Association Friends and Sponsors of the Wehrtechnische Studiensammlung (Verein der Freunde und Förderer der Wehrtechnischen Studiensammlung e.V.-VFF WTS e.V.) supports the WTS.
 The personnel and financial resources provided by the service ensure the performance of the collection's service-related tasks within the Bundeswehr.
 In 1979, the Association of Friends and Sponsors of the Wehrtechnische Studiensammlung e.V. was founded to support public access in particular and to promote the necessary museum tasks of the WTS.
 Among the founding members are several high-ranking soldiers, members of the Federal Office of Defense Technology and Procurement, and defense technology companies.
 The chairmanship was initially held by the respective mayor of Koblenz.
 Currently, the association is chaired by Andreas Biebricher as 1st chairman, and Christian Leitzbach as 2nd chairman.
-The board's scientific advisor is Rolf Hilmes, an expert renowned for the development of armor technology.
+The board's scientific advisor until 2023 was Rolf Hilmes, an expert renowned for the development of armor technology.